#Question 7- Let‘s talk about CHILDREN.

 Enjoy the wife of your youth.
 Enjoy your husband.
 Work on having a firm foundation that when your kids look at you, they truly will know the definition of love.

 Work on loving your wife, so that your daughter will see the definition of love from you.

-Not the “love” that that man tries to show her by simply wanting to get in between her legs!
+Not the “love” that a man tries to show her by simply wanting to get in between her legs!

 Work on loving your husband, that your daughter will see the true definition of love.
 A love that respects and understands her unique role in her future marriage, not what the media purports “strong women to be.”